 My most recent favorite golfing model is Brian Sparks and his Positive Impact Golf so I'll lead off with that one.

-Here's a list of the "systems" I've tried with links to individual articles.
+Here's a list of the "systems" I've tried with links to individual articles and swing videos.

 Lake Superior Golf Course Reviews